theQRL/hyperion/docs/layout-of-source-files.rst

 Import Paths
 ------------

-In order to be able to support reproducible builds on all platforms, the Solidity compiler has to abstract away the details of the filesystem where source files are stored.
+In order to be able to support reproducible builds on all platforms, the Hyperion compiler has to abstract away the details of the filesystem where source files are stored.
 For this reason import paths do not refer directly to files in the host filesystem.
 Instead the compiler maintains an internal database (*virtual filesystem* or *VFS* for short) where